Shoulder impingement syndrome: Diagnosis

 Impingement syndrome can be diagnosed by a targeted medical history and physical examination, but it has also been argued that at least medical imaging (generally X-ray initially) and/or response to local anesthetic injection is necessary for workup.
+However, imaging studies are unable to show cause of shoulder pain in diagnosing.
+For example, MRI imaging would show rotator cuff pathology and bursitis but is unable to specify the cause.

 On physical exam, the physician may twist or elevate the patient's arm to test for reproducible pain (the Neer sign and Hawkins-Kennedy test).
 These tests help localize the pathology to the rotator cuff; however, they are not specific for impingement.
 Neer sign may also be seen with subacromial bursitis.

 Response to local anesthetic

 The physician may inject lidocaine (usually combined with a steroid) into the bursa, and if there is an improved range of motion and decrease in pain, this is considered a positive "Impingement Test".
 It not only supports the diagnosis for impingement syndrome, but it is also therapeutic.

 Imaging

 Plain x-rays of the shoulder can be used to detect some joint pathology and variations in the bones, including acromioclavicular arthritis, variations in the acromion, and calcification.
 However, x-rays do not allow visualization of soft tissue and thus hold a low diagnostic value.
 Ultrasonography, arthrography and MRI can be used to detect rotator cuff muscle pathology.
 MRI is the best imaging test prior to arthroscopic surgery.
 Due to lack of understanding of the pathoaetiology, and lack of diagnostic accuracy in the assessment process by many physicians, several opinions are recommended before intervention.

+Plain x-rays of the shoulder may show a “proximal humeral pseudocyst”.
+This localized area of bone atrophy is the result of increased blood circulation which demineralizes the bone at the attachment of the rotator cuff tendon.
+It is evidence of chronic inflammation of the rotator cuff.
+Chronic shoulder inflammation is frequently asymptomatic, and this cystic appearance may be the only evidence of an inflammation.